 Fortunately, it’s not too complicated for a professional to fix most gas leaks in your home.
 Catch the leak early, and deal with it quickly to keep your home safe.
 In this article, you will find valuable information about finding a gas leak and an overview of what to do after you’ve found it.

 Here is what you should know.

-Corrugated stainless steel lines can easily be punctured by roofing nails when the line has been installed too close to the roof.
-Sometimes the leak is evident immediately and other times it can take months for the leak to appear.
+Many gas leaks happen after a new roof is installed.
+Corrugated stainless steel lines (CSST) on newer homes can easily be punctured by roofing nails when the line has been installed too close to the roof.
+Sometimes the leak is evident immediately, and other times it can take months for the leak to appear.

 Gas companies in our service area will not repair any gas line on your side of the gas meter.
 At that point, it becomes your line and your liability.

-This could include pressurizing the line with air, soaping down all exposed fittings, isolating lines, accessing lines in the wall and excavating lines underground.
+This could include pressurizing the line with air, soaping down all exposed fittings, isolating lines, accessing lines in the wall, and excavating lines underground.

 Contact Legacy Plumbing if you suspect a gas leak, or if you need assistance with any residential repairs or light commercial plumbing.
 We are here to help.